Ashta Pradhan: Composition

 Continued conflict with the Mughal Empire meant that military matters remained exceedingly important to the affairs of the nascent state.
-Hence, with the notable exception of the priestly Panditrao and the judicial Nyayadisha, the other pradhans held full-time military commands, and their deputies performed their civil duties in their stead.
-In the later era of the Maratha Empire, these deputies and their staff constituted the core of the Peshwa's bureaucracy.
+Hence, with the notable exception of the Panditrao and the Nyayadhish, the other pradhans held full-time military commands, and their deputies performed their civil duties in their absence.
+During the later era of the Maratha Empire, these deputies and their staff constituted the core of the Peshwa's bureaucracy.